oliverschmidt/a2retronet/README.md

 This project is based on [A2Pico](https://github.com/oliverschmidt/a2pico).

 A2retroNET implements a SmartPort mass storage controller with (up to) eight drives.
-The (currently) only supported disk image format is a headerless ProDOS block image of up to 32MB, typically with the file extensions `.hdv` or `.po`.
+The (currently) only supported disk image format is a ProDOS block image of up to 32MB, typically with the file extensions `.hdv`, `.po` or `.2mg`.
 There are two firmware variants:

 ## A2retroNET.uf2